MSRConnections/Azure-training-course/Day 1/4. HOL Manage Windows Azure Storage/HOL.md

 <a name="#Exercise2"></a>

 ### Excercise 2: Use IPython notebook to run storage commands.  ###
+Use the IPython notebook  you have already created in the previous exercise **Using Windows Azure Virtual Machines.** for this exercise.
+You can manage Windows Azure Storage Account in IPython.

-IPython notebook is an interactive Python framework which makes Python project development and management much more easier.
-You can manage Windows Azure Storage Account in IPython as well.
+>Note: If you have not completed the Virtual Machines lab, please note that IPython notebook is an interactive Python framework which makes Python project development and management much more easier.

-In order to build an IPython environment on windows azure, you can read  [http://www.windowsazure.com/en-us/develop/python/tutorials/ipython-notebook/](http://www.windowsazure.com/en-us/develop/python/tutorials/ipython-notebook/)
+>Build an IPython environment on windows azure, you can read  [http://www.windowsazure.com/en-us/develop/python/tutorials/ipython-notebook/](http://www.windowsazure.com/en-us/develop/python/tutorials/ipython-notebook/)

-After the ipython notebook is deployed, you can open the IPython Notebook in your Explorer:
+After the IPython Notebook is deployed, you can open the IPython Notebook in your Explorer:

 ![IPython Notebook](images/ipython_notebook_main.png)